 Before any programme can be run, we make sure it meets our standards.
-We do this through an approvals process, in accordance with our Quality assurance framework.
+We do this through an approvals process, in accordance with our quality assurance framework.

-Approved education institutions (AEIs), their practice learning partners, and employers all have ownership and accountability for the development, delivery and management of nurse and midwife prescriber programmes, including curricula and assessment, in line with our standards.
+AEIs, their practice learning partners, and employers all have ownership and accountability for the development, delivery and management of nurse and midwife prescriber programmes, including curricula and assessment, in line with our standards.